builtbykasey/brewpedia-v2/README.md

 #### Setup:

-Environment variables were set using Figaro and are stored in config/application.yml (ignored by git).
+- Environment variables were set using Figaro and are stored in config/application.yml (ignored by git).

-The config/application.example.yml file illustrates how environment variables should be stored.
+- The config/application.example.yml file illustrates how environment variables should be stored.

 #### To run Blocipedia locally:

 1. Clone the repository
+2. Run `bundle install`
-2. Create and migrate the SQLite database with rake db:create and rake db:migrate
+3. Create and migrate the SQLite database with rake db:create and rake db:migrate
-3. Start the server using rails server
+4. Start the server using `rails server`
-4. Run the app on localhost:3000
+5. Run the app on `localhost:3000`

 ## License